Edmonton Police Service: Armoured vehicles

 The Edmonton Police Service is the only Canadian municipal force other than those of Toronto and Calgary that possesses more than one armoured police vehicle.
-The first armoured vehicle obtained by EPS was a used Grizzly, donated to them in 2007 by the Department of National Defence.
+The first armoured vehicle obtained by EPS was a used Grizzly, donated in 2007 by the Department of National Defence.
 The Cambli Black Wolf was purchased in 2017 for an estimated $500,000, without notice or approval by the City.
-EPS Chief Dale McFee claims it was purchased to replace the Grizzly, but this statement was criticized as 'tone deaf' by Edmonton mayor Don Iveson, among many others including Press Progress, the news organization that first published about the purchase.
+EPS Chief Dale McFee claimed it was purchased to replace the Grizzly, but this statement was criticized as "tone deaf" by Edmonton mayor Don Iveson, among many others including PressProgress, the left-wing news website that first published about the purchase.
 Criticisms largely focused on context of the Cambli Black Wolf's purchase, which was made public during the Black Lives Matter movement, which brought to light issues and criticisms of police brutality across North America and the world.